-If you intend to carry out building work on property or land that you own, then it is likely you will need planning permission.
+If you intend to carry out building work on property or land that you own, then it is likely you will need permission.
 Advice is given below in relation to domestic properties, non domestic proposals and about our pre- application advice service.

 If you are not sure if you need permission or would like to enquire about the likely outcome of an application you can use our domestic pre-application advice service.